VoHoTv/coronavirus/README.txt

 Look at the description for more information.

 == Changelog ==

+= 2.0.0 =
+* Upgraded to the v3 API endpoint.
+* Front-end now shows error when country is not found.
+* Added a check around the corona_data_options which fixes the errors being displayed besides the checkboxes on the admin page when activating the plugin for the first time.
+* If you decide to uninstall the coronavirus plugin :( It now deletes all options you chose on the admin page.

 = 1.3.5 =
 * Changed to different API endpoint to fix the issue of empty widgets.